pwnjack/gulpfile-bower/README.md

     bower install magnific-popup

-If you want you can set them as dependencies in your bower.json file by adding the --save-dev option, so for you next similar projects, you can use this bower.json and instead run just:
+If you want you can set them as dependencies in your bower.json file by adding the --save option, so for you next similar projects, you can use the same bower.json and instead run just:

     bower install

-It will automatically install all the packages you previously added in your [bower.json](/bower.json) file.
+And it will automatically install all the packages listed in your bower.json file, including those you have previously added to your [bower.json](/bower.json) file with the --save option.
-I added some sample libraries, of course feel free to add your own.
+I showed some sample libraries, of course add your.

-If your desired package is not bower-ready and has not an auto-generated bower.json file, you can use the "overrides" parameter in your project's bower.json file to define the "main" production file for that package.
+If your desired package is not bower-ready and has not a properly auto-generated bower.json file, and the script doesn't actually grab the production file, then you can use the "overrides" parameter in your project's bower.json file to define the "main" production file for that package.
 (You can see some overrides samples I did in the bower.json file).

 Well, now your environment is ready.
+Let's start the script!

-Don't worry you have to do this just the first time, for the next projects you could use the same template and skip this tedious "Setup" step.
+Don't worry you have to do all this just the first time, for the next projects you can skip this tedious "Setup".

 ## Usage